Optimized Feature Image

 4. Identity Correlation Risk: The Invisible Puzzle

 In our interconnected digital lives, we often use the same primary email address, phone number, or even credit card across a multitude of online services.
 This seemingly convenient practice inadvertently empowers data aggregators to stitch together disparate pieces of information, forming a comprehensive and disturbingly detailed profile of your life.
 A seemingly innocuous online fax service account can become another crucial data point in this digital puzzle.
 Data aggregators can link your healthcare faxes with your legal filings, your financial documents, and even your online shopping habits.
 This level of identity correlation opens doors to highly sophisticated targeted scams, discrimination (e.g., higher insurance premiums based on aggregated health data), and even surveillance, blurring the lines between personal privacy and public exposure.
+Your digital identity, once fragmented, becomes a single, vulnerable entity.

 What the Industry Won’t Tell You: The Business Model of Your Data